Thursday, August 29, 2024

 "The good man out of the good treasure of his heart brings forth what is good; and the evil man out of the evil treasure brings forth what is evil; for his mouth speaks from that which fills his heart." -- Luke 6:45

-Proverbs' take on man's spiritual identity is exactly that of Jesus: man's moral stance is in God's terms...and it shows in all that they do, either righteous or evil.
+Proverbs' take on man's spiritual identity is exactly that of Jesus: man's identity is always in God's moral terms...and shows in all that a man does, as either righteous or evil.

-John imparts that wisdom, very succinctly: "By this the children of God and the children of the devil are obvious (my emphasis: other translations say "manifest"): anyone who does not practice righteousness is not of God, nor the one who does not love his brother."
+John puts that wisdom even more succinctly: "By this the children of God and the children of the devil are obvious (my emphasis: other translations say "manifest"): anyone who does not practice righteousness is not of God, nor the one who does not love his brother."
 (I John 3:10).

 Sunday, July 02, 2023